jvcosta-dev/go-currency-exchange/readme.md

 # GO Currency Exchange

-This project leverages Go to intelligently serve currency data from over 160 different countries, using the public Exchange Rate API while minimizing the number of requests made through efficient routines.
+This project uses Go to serve currency data from over 160 different countries, using the public Exchange Rate API while minimizing the number of requests made through efficient routines.

 ## Table of Contents